 Rosh Hashanah: God’s Invitation to Return to Who We Really Are

-In today’s special Rosh Hashanah episode, which begins at sundown September15, Yael focuses on a verse that is significant to the holiday.
+In today’s special Rosh Hashanah episode, which begins tomorrow at sundown (September 6, 2021), Yael focuses on a verse that is significant to the holiday.
 Numbers 29:1 says: “On the first day of the seventh month hold a sacred assembly and do no regular work.
 It is a day for you to sound the trumpets.”

 This verse tells us that Rosh Hashanah is “a day for you to sound the trumpets,” which is why it is often called “The Festival of Trumpets.”
 Even today, the most important part of the holiday is blowing the shofar, the ritual trumpet, in the synagogue.
 But aside from it being a celebratory time, the holiday also has a serious side.
 It is part of a time known as the High Holy Days, which begin on Rosh Hashanah and end ten days later on Yom Kippur, The Day of Atonement.